parrt/ml-articles/gradient-boosting/L2-loss.md

 plt.show()
 </pyfig>

 The blue dots are the residual vector elements used to train $\Delta_m$ weak models, the dashed lines are the predictions made by $\Delta_m$, and the dotted line is the origin at 0.
+Notice how the residual vector elements get smaller as we add more weak models.

 The predictions are step functions because we've used a *regression tree stub* as our base weak model with manually-selected split points (850, 850, and 925).
 Here are the three stubs implementing our $\Delta_m$ weak models:

 <img src="images/stubs-mse.svg" width="90%">